Low Budget Filmmaking Equipment List: What Do You Actually Need?

 Video slider

-A slider is a smaller version of a camera dolly that you would see in Hollywood movies.
-These are great for adding movement to your shots.
+A slider is a smaller version of a camera dolly used in Hollywood movies.
+It is great for adding movement to your shots.

-Companies like Neewer make reasonably priced sliders, but there are some cons to these products.
+Companies like Neewer make reasonably priced sliders, but these products have some cons.
 They usually are built for smaller, lighter cameras.
 Using a larger camera is doable, but it can cause a lot of unwanted shakiness.

-This is a great addition to have in your tool kit, but not one that is needed heavily.
-You’ll also want to keep in mind that you will need a compatible tripod head that will fit on the slider base.
+This is a great addition to your tool kit, but it is not needed heavily.
+You’ll also want to remember that you need a compatible tripod head that will fit on the slider base.

 Companies like Edelkrone and Kessler make heavy-duty sliders that are also motorized, but this will come with a larger price tag.

-Check out the FilmDaft guide to the best sliders at different price ranges.
+Check out the FilmDaft guide to sliders at different price ranges.

 Gimbal – moderate priority